-Epistolary Poetry–The Letter and the Use of “You” in a Poem
+Epistolary Poetry: The Letter & the Use of “You”

 This workshop will explore the tradition of epistolary poems with examples and exercises toward creating your own epistolary poems, in which you address another to explore relationship, whether that is a relationship with an individual, a group, or a concept.

 BIO: Kika Dorsey is a poet and fiction writer in Boulder, Colorado, and lives with her two children, husband, and pets.
 She is the author of three books of poetry: Beside Herself (Flutter Press, 2010), Rust, and Coming Up for Air (Word Tech Editions 2016, 2018).
 She has been nominated for the Pushcart Prize four times.
 Currently, when not writing, she works as a writing coach for other poets and teaches at Front Range Community College.
 You can find her at kikadorsey.com.